 Make sure you are practicing a good bedtime routine.

 Try to get kids to “wind down” before they actually hit the sack.

 The Secret Is In Consistency

-When it comes to eliminating toxins from your kid’s lives, there is no finish line.
+There is no finish line when it comes to eliminating toxins from your kid’s lives.

 It is a daily discipline of making good choices for them.

 It also involves teaching them to make the same good choices.

 Always be mindful of the things you can control.

 - Make sure your child’s sleep is adequate and make sure their diet is proper.